Family Birth Center

 Our prenatal services include ultrasound and fetal testing, when recommended by your doctor or midwife.
 We encourage you to write down or state your birthing wishes, and we will try our best to accommodate.
 We aim to help you have the birth you desire, while keeping you and your baby safe.
 All nurses have had continuing education in labor support, fetal monitoring and lactation support.
-The labor and delivery unit includes eight suites where women are usually allowed to labor, deliver, and recover through their entire stay in the same comfortable room.
+The labor and delivery unit includes eight suites where you are often allowed to labor, deliver, and recover in the same comfortable room.

 Pain relief during labor

 Options to assist with pain management in labor include position changes and movement, hydrotherapy, intravenous pain medications, and epidurals.
 Two of our labor suites have jacuzzi bathtubs, and birthing balls are available.